 It depends.
 The Family Educational Rights and Privacy Act (FERPA) will apply in situations involving student records and related student information.
 Confidentiality also will apply in the context of teacher evaluations.

-If you suspect that a meeting with school personnel will involve potentially serious allegations, call the TCTA Legal Department at 888-879-8282 for consultation prior to the meeting, or as soon as possible.
+If you suspect that a meeting with school personnel will involve potentially serious allegations, call the TCTA Legal Department at 888-879-8282 for consultation prior to the meeting, otherwise as soon as possible after the meeting.

 Do I have to answer questions in the meeting?

 In most cases, you should answer questions and/or provide your side of an issue in a professional manner and tone.
-Your principal may take action deemed appropriate for the situation if you fail to satisfactorily address his/her questions.
+Your principal may take action deemed appropriate for the situation if you fail to satisfactorily address their questions.
 An acceptable alternative may be to advise the principal that you would prefer to respond after consultation with the TCTA Legal Department and/or other legal counsel.
-This would be especially true if the meeting (unexpectedly) includes district or other law enforcement personnel or a DFPS investigator.
+You should always make such a request if the meeting includes district or other law enforcement personnel or a DFPS investigator.
 A school district employee may not be required to speak with or provide a written statement to law enforcement or DFPS personnel.

 Do I have to sign a write-up, reprimand or document if I disagree with it?

-Your signature on such a document does not usually constitute agreement, foreclose any remedies you may have in a given situation, or waive any other rights.
+Your signature on such a document does not usually constitute agreement, foreclose any remedies you may have regarding the subject matter addressed, or waive any other rights.
 This type of document usually states that your signature verifies your receipt of the document only, not your agreement to the substance of the document.
 If not, you may always indicate this restriction in writing above your signature.